plunify/InTime/docs/quickstart.md

 ![Status of each strategy as the job progresses](images/quickstart/see_generated_strategies.png)

+For "Private Cloud" setup, Open the *Private Cloud Console* and type `.status` to verify that the needed agents are alive and free.

 !!!
 Note "What is InTime doing?"
     a.
 Analyze the design locally.
 If it is the first time, compile the design once, otherwise re-use existing results.